nponsard/ariel-os/book/src/vscode-configuration.md

 ## Configuration for developing Ariel OS apps

 This is meant to be used on projects created using the `cargo-generate` command in the getting-started guide.
-The configuration works by targeting one board, avoiding the linter to be confused about double declarations.
+The configuration works by targeting one [laze builder][laze-builders-book], avoiding the linter to be confused about double declarations.

 You will need to have a nightly version of Rust installed, you can install the latest one using: